Richmond Flowers Sr.: Political career

-Flowers was elected to the Alabama State Senate in 1954 and became the floor leader, serving until 1962, when he was chosen as attorney general in the same election that George Wallace won the first of four non-consecutive terms as governor.
+Flowers was elected to the Alabama State Senate in 1954 and became the floor leader, serving until 1958.
+He was chosen as attorney general in the same election that George Wallace won the first of four non-consecutive terms as governor.

 As an intraparty opponent of Wallace, Flowers was invited to speak at the Yale Law School in the fall of 1965, a venue that had previously booed Wallace from that same stage.
 Instead of echoing the then-popular (in the North) criticisms of Wallace, Flowers began his speech with a lengthy, withering, and completely unexpected indictment of his hosts' poor manners for their refusal to have listened earlier to Wallace.
 In his ensuing remarks, Flowers discussed not only the importance of civil rights but the need for civil discourse and honoring the fundamental principles of the First Amendment.

 During his tenure as attorney general, Flowers won two landmark voting rights cases, Baker v.
 Carr and Reynolds v.
 Sims, before the United States Supreme Court.
 He also was instrumental in allowing women to serve on juries in Alabama.